strogo/goal/manual/handlers/controllers.md

 Herewith no instance of controller is shared between requests.

 ## Inheritance
-The way to inherit from some controller is to embed it anonymously as follows:
+The way to inherit from some controller is to embed it anonymously.
+E.g.:

 ```go
 type ParentController struct {